What are the SACE External Examinations like?

 Where can I find my Exam Information?

 The SACE website is your go-to for finding all your exam information.
-KIS Academics has also consolidated the important dates for the 2025 exams:
+KIS Academics has also consolidated the important dates for the 2025 exams in this article here.

 If you search for your subject on the SACE website, you should be able to find a link to a page explaining which format your exam will be in, and how long you will have to complete it.
 Make sure you have all the dates and time limits recorded on your calendar and planner!